ESD Diploma

 Cooperation partner:

-Module 9: Water - The origin of life
+Module 9: Water - The Origin of Life

 Sustainable Development Goals (SDG's):

-- 6 Clean water and sanitary facilities
+- 6 Clean water and sanitation facilities

 - 7 Climate protection measures